Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Elder-Beast/Warped-Beast.md

           - name: "Natural 18+"
             desc: "The target is hampered until the end of its next turn."
           - name: "Miss"
-            desc: "The warped beast can make a psychic blast attack as a free action."
+            desc: "The warped beast can make a _psychic blast_ attack as a free action."
 traits:
     - name: "One madness feature"
       desc: "At the start of each of the warped beast’s turns, roll a d6.
 The warped beast gains the corresponding ability until the start of its next turn."
+      traits:
           - name: "1.
 Amorphous oozing form"
-      desc: "The beast has resist damage 11+ to all damage."
+            desc: "The beast has _resist damage 11+_ to all damage."
           - name: "2.
 Dimensional slide"
             desc: "Once during its turn, the warped beast can teleport anywhere nearby it can see as a move action.
 Each enemy engaged with it when it teleports is confused until the end of its next turn."
           - name: "3.
 Fear aura"
             desc: "While engaged with the warped beast, enemies that have 24 hp or fewer are dazed (–4 attack) and do not add the escalation die to their attacks."
           - name: "4.
 Gibbering mouths"
             desc: "When an enemy ends its turn engaged with the warped beast, it’s confused until the end of its next turn."
           - name: "5.
 Many spontaneous limbs"
-      desc: "When the warped beast makes a tentacle maw attack during its turn, roll a d4.
+            desc: "When the warped beast makes a _tentacle maw_ attack during its turn, roll a d4.
 That many additional limbs or tentacles spontaneously erupt from the creature and make an additional basic attack that turn (special abilities/effects don’t trigger on those extra attacks).
 Each of those attacks only deals half damage."
           - name: "6.
 Warping touch"
-      desc: "When the warped beast hits a creature with a tentacle maw attack, the target also takes 5 ongoing psychic damage and a –2 penalty to saves (save ends both)."
+            desc: "When the warped beast hits a creature with a _tentacle maw_ attack, the target also takes 5 ongoing psychic damage and a –2 penalty to saves (save ends both)."
 nastier_traits:
     - name: "Warped mutant"
       desc: "Roll two madness features instead of one each round (reroll similar results)."